okeeffed/developer-notes/manual/Big-Data/Tools-And-Technologies.md

 9. Usually a cluster contains a single Namenode and multiple datanodes, one each for each node in the cluster.

 ![HDFS Architecture](https://hadoop.apache.org/docs/r1.2.1/images/hdfsarchitecture.gif)

+The `Namenode` makes all decisions around replication of blocks for data durability.